 Idaho BioSense 2.0 Syndromic Surveillance Implementation Guide - This document covers the requested data elements and message format required for data submission to BioSense 2.0.

 BioSense Platform Individual Patient Record-Level Data Elements Accessible at National and HHS Regional Levels - This document lists the record-level data elements submitted to the BioSense Platform that will be automatically available at the Health and Human Services Region X level and the national level.

-The Cancer Data Registry of Idaho (CDRI) is a statewide population-based cancer registry, authorized by Idaho Code 57-1703 through 57-1707, that collects incidence and survival data on all cancer patients who reside in the state of Idaho or who are diagnosed and/or treated for cancer in the state of Idaho.
+CDRI is a statewide, population-based cancer registry, authorized by Idaho Code 57-1703 through 57-1707, that collects incidence and survival data on all cancer patients who live in the state of Idaho or who are diagnosed and/or treated for cancer in the state of Idaho.

-CDRI plans to accept cancer registry reporting for Meaningful Use Stage 2 as a menu objective for Eligible Professionals (EP).
+CDRI plans to accept cancer registry reporting for Meaningful Use Stage 2 as a menu objective for eligible professionals.
 Transport methods include PHIN-MS (Public Health Information Network Messaging System), Web Plus, and CDRI's secure file portal.
 All methods use a secure messaging platform that can provide a common approach to security requirements such as data encryption and authentication.
 The Stage 2, meaningful use objective and measure for cancer registries are: